London › St Pancras/Kings Cross Station Hotels

 - London Canal Museum: A small, niche museum that works well if you are especially interested in London’s waterways and industrial history.

-- British Museum: About a 20 minute walk from King’s Cross, or a short Tube or bus ride away in Bloomsbury.
+- British Museum: About a 20-minute walk from King’s Cross, or a short Tube or bus ride away in Bloomsbury.

 Getting To and From the Airports

 - Gatwick Airport: Thameslink trains from St Pancras International are the easiest route to Gatwick from this area, with no need to cross London to Victoria.
+This is one of the big advantages of staying near St Pancras.

 - Luton Airport: St Pancras is one of the most convenient London areas for Luton.
 Thameslink and Luton Airport Express services run from St Pancras to Luton Airport Parkway, where you connect to the Luton DART shuttle for the airport terminal.